 2. Red Roses

 Say it with flowers – well Valentine’s Day wouldn’t be complete with some traditional red roses!
-Freedom Flowers at Wirksworth have a fabulous selection of roses, and beautiful blooms, with added extras such as Salt Kiss beer, local chocolates and more – you can also order online.
+Freedom Flowers at Ashbourne have a fabulous selection of roses, and beautiful blooms, with added extras such as Salt Kiss beer, local chocolates and more – you can also order online.

 For the chocoholic in your life celebrate Valentine’s Day by giving some delicious handmade Holdsworth Chocolates?